Everest Base Camp Trek By Road

 Climate, Weather Patterns & Best Climbing Seasons

-During spring, the temperatures gradually increase, the flowers blossom in some of the lower villages, such as Namche Bazaar (3,440 m / 11,286 ft), and most trekkers go to the Base Camp at (5,364 m / 17,598 ft) during this season.The mood is quite dynamic and motivating.
+In spring, temperatures gradually increase, flowers blossom in some of the lower villages, such as Namche Bazaar (3,440 m / 11,286 ft), and most trekkers go to the Base Camp (5,364 m / 17,598 ft) during this season.
+The mood is quite dynamic and motivating.

-The monsoon season ends, and then autumn begins.The skies tend to be clear, and mountainous sceneries in such places as Kala Patthar (5,545 m / 18,192 ft) can be crisp and broad.
-The months are perfect months of view point days and photography.
+The monsoon season ends, and then autumn begins.
+The skies tend to be clear, and mountainous scenery in places such as Kala Patthar (5,545 m / 18,192 ft) can be crisp and expansive.
+The months are perfect for viewpoint days and photography.

 Altitude Profile & Acclimatization Strategy

 My Everest Trip (MET) will incorporate two major acclimatization days in the itinerary.
 The former is at Namche Bazaar (3,440 m / 11,286 ft), and the latter is at Dingboche (4,410 m / 14,469 ft).
-During such days, you will walk uphilland then come back to go to bed at a lower elevation.
+During such days, you will walk uphill and then come back to go to bed at a lower elevation.

 Physical Requirements Training